slawekradzyminski/ollama-mock/README.md

 ```

 Unit tests cover scenario parsing, controller routing, and the thinking flag behavior for both chat and generate flows.

+### Inspecting the Token Stream

+`src/main/resources/logback-spring.xml` sets dedicated loggers for the chat/generate/services.
+When you run the app (`./mvnw spring-boot:run`) and trigger any of the streaming showcase prompts above, the console prints lines such as `[chat-stream][content-token] token text` so you can follow every emitted token without extra tooling.
+Adjust `ollama.mock.token-delay` / `ollama.mock.tool-call-delay` to speed up or slow down the demonstration.

 ## Integrating With Other Projects